Skip to main content

 What Lite keeps

-All hard kills remain active in Lite: CAM/SCR exclusion, YouTube and external stream blocking, 3D content blocking, resolution enforcement (1080p templates still block 4K), and all regex score filtering.
+Safety filters remain active in Lite: CAM/SCR exclusion, YouTube and external stream blocking, foreign language filtering, resolution enforcement (1080p templates still block 4K), bad NZB filtering, and regex scoring.
+Episode packs use the same availability-safe fallback policy as Standard: they are hidden only when three playable standalone episode streams remain.

 Lite is not a lower-quality mode — it is a less restrictive filter mode.
 The regex scoring, sort order, and PSE ranking logic are identical to Standard.